 | Dimension Name | The category being classified | ”Operating System”, “Product Tier”, “Environment” |

-| Options | Predefined choices (press Enter to add each one).
-Leave empty for free-text input. | ”Windows”, “macOS”, “Linux” |
+| Options | Predefined choices entered as chips (press Enter or comma to add each one).
+Leave empty for free-text input. | ”Windows”, “MacOS”, “Linux” |

 | Question Template | The question shown to the user when this dimension needs to be collected | ”What operating system are you using?” |